-ALL STUDENTS PLEASE MARK EACH APPLICABLE SPACE: A I do NOT consent to the release of direct the student named below outside the Great Hearts sources such as an institution of higher education of media, except as authorized by law.
-Live Oak system to B I do NOT consent to the release of photo information within the Great Hearts Live Oak systemsters for sports information, programs or articles em such as yearbooks, PRINT Student's Full Legal Name Students Date of Birth (month/day/year) PRINT Parent/Guardian/Full Legal Name Parent/Guardian Signature Date (month/day/year)
+ALL STUDENTS PLEASE MARK EACH APPLICABLE SPACE: : A I do NOT consent to the release of directory information about the student named below outside the Great Hearts Live Oak system to sources such as an institution of higher education or newspapers and other media, except as authorized by law.
+B I do NOT consent to the release of phot information within the Great Hearts Live Oak sys rosters for sports information, programs or article stem such as yearbooks, PRINT Student's Full Legal Name Students Date of Birth (month/day/year) PRINT Parent/Guardian/Full Legal Name Parent/Guardian Signature Date (month/day/year)

-APPENDIX B

-FERPA USE OF STUDENT PHOTOS AND DIRECTORY INFORMATION OPT OUT FORM II
+APPENDIX B: FERPA USE OF STUDENT PHOTOS AND DIRECTORY INFORMATION OPT OUT FORM II

 You have the right to choose whether your student's directory information (as defined in the Parent and Student Handbook) is released or not.
-Please check a box in the appropriate column below and return this form to your student's school.
-Parents, guardians, or eligible students who do not check a box, or who do not return this form, give their implied consent for release of directory information, and consent to student photographs.
+Please check the box in the appropriate column below and return this form to your student's school.
+Parents, guardians, or eligible students who do not check a box, or who do not return this form, give their implied consent for the release of directory information, and consent to student photographs.
 If you do not wish to allow disclosure of this information, please return this form directly to Great Hearts Live Oak, either in person or by U.S. mail.
 If you have more than one student enrolled, you must complete a separate form for each student.

-LL STUDENTS EACH APPLICABLE SPACE ctory information about the student named below by Great in the School's Notice of Directory Information, except as - ographs or directory information within the Great Hearts Liverosters for sports information, and programs or articles.
+LL STUDENTS PLEASE MARK EACH APPLICABLE SPACE ctory information about the student named below by Great in the School's Notice of Directory Information, except as - ographs or directory information within the Great Hearts Livrosters for sports information, and programs or articles.
 PRINT Student's Full Legal Name Students Date of Birth (month/day/year) PRINT Parent/Guardian/Full Legal Name Parent/Guardian Signature Date (month/day/year)

-APPENDIX C

-OFFENSES AND CONSEQUENCES
+APPENDIX C: OFFENSES AND CONSEQUENCES